First Drive: 2024 Kona N-Line Shows 190 HP Is All You Really Need

 2024 Hyundai Kona N-Line.
 Photo: Amee Reehal

-Overall, the new Kona takes on a more rugged guise with a wider stance for 2024, adding chrome mouldings running from the belt line to the rear spoiler.
-The rear, single-strip LED lighting is a nice touch, too, complimenting the front DRL.
+Overall, the new Kona takes on a more rugged guise for 2024, with a broader stance and chrome mouldings running from the belt line to the rear spoiler.
+The rear, single-strip LED lighting is a nice touch, too, complementing the front DRL.

 As with the cabin, the N-Line’s exterior also gains the goods.
 Including distinct front and rear bumpers, N-Line logos, black side mirrors, 19-inch N-Line alloy wheels, twin-tip exhaust, and N-Line specific rear spoiler.
 Best part?
 Body-coloured cladding, so no big black chunks; in all red, the Kona N-Line looks sharp.